 Q. How does this work with HealtheIntent?

-A. We are sharing the search criteria with HealtheIntent to support integration and all practices will be able to run the searchers on individual GP systems as well.
+A. We are sharing the search criteria with the HealtheIntent team working in North Central London to support integration and all practices will be able to run the searches on individual GP systems as well.

 Q. How have UCLPartners worked with the Clinical Effectiveness Group (CEG) on this?